 I geek out on people and design things that make their lives a little easier

-Outside of Figma I'm probably somewhere in the Bay with Bunny, or noticing some weird UX decision in the wild and sending it to my friends who didn't ask.
+Outside of Figma, I'm probably somewhere in the Bay with Bunny, or noticing some weird UX decision in the wild and sending it to my friends who didn't ask.

 I talk to actual humans before I touch Figma.
 What are they not saying out loud?
 That's the interesting stuff.